JamesAndrewKing/GaussNewtonShapes/README.md

 Given a specified design region we can learn a candidate shape for a jet engine bracket purely using constraints, for example curvature-based smoothness losses or topological losses enforcing connectedness.
 This example was originally explored in [GINN paper](https://arturs-berzins.github.io/GINN/).

-With [notebooks/jeb.ipynb](notebooks/jeb.ipynb) you can train a model to design your own jet engine.
+With [notebooks/jeb.ipynb](notebooks/jeb.ipynb) you can train a model to design your own jet engine bracket.

 | JEB (grey):       |
 |------------------------------------------|